» Configuring Bitbucket Server/Data Center Access

 - Click the "Add VCS Provider" button.

-The next page has a drop-down and several text fields.
-Select "Bitbucket Server" from the drop-down.
+The next page has several steps to guide you through adding a new VCS provider.
+Select "Bitbucket" then select "Bitbucket Server" from the dropdown.

-(Optional) Enter a display name for your Bitbucket Server VCS Provider.
+(Optional) Enter a Name for this VCS connection.

 Click "Create VCS Provider."
 This will take you back to the VCS Provider page, which now includes your new Bitbucket Server client.